Writer. Editor. Producer. Professor. Storyteller & Strategist.

 During her time at Variety Latino, Angie created the Variety Latino Rising Star of the Year Award, to recognize the next generation of Latino Hollywood stars, such as Jane The Virgin‘s Gina Rodriguez.
 The award was integrated into the 2014 Young Hollywood Awards, airing on the CW.
 Also in 2014, Angie launched the “Power of Latinos,” a groundbreaking survey spotlighting the most successful Latino film and TV actors in Hollywood.
 The special appeared in the print and digital versions of Variety, to coincide with Hispanic Heritage Month.
 Rather than focus solely on their professional accomplishments, the survey went one step further, and looked at how influential and appealing these A-listers are within their own community.

 Prior to Variety Latino, she was the Director of Content & Editorial Communications for BMI (Broadcast Music, Inc.), the global leader in music rights management.
-There, she managed the editorial coverage of industry-related news, events and features for bmi.com; BMI’s digital publication, MusicWorld Online; and the company’s various social media platforms.

 Prior to that, she was Latina Magazine’s deputy editor.
 Throughout her time there, she wrote, planned, assigned and edited various sections of the magazine.
 She produced editorial packages and features dedicated to Latin culture in the United States and abroad, including the cover stories and celebrity profiles.
-In a hybrid print/digital role, Angie also worked with Latina’s online edit team to build the brand’s presence on social media sites and create multi-platform stories that generated traffic to the site.
+In a hybrid print/digital role, Angie also worked with Latina’s online team to build the brand’s presence on social media sites and create multi-platform stories that generated traffic to the site.

 She was responsible for securing Latina’s most critical cover of 2008, a controversial cover story in which Jessica Alba cleared up rumors that she was ashamed of her Mexican heritage—something she had not done before.
 The conceptual cover was nominated in the Best Celebrity Cover category of the 2008 National Magazine Awards and opened the door to the actress doing Hispanic press, something she had shied away from doing in the past.